 Level III - Authorized to develop and approve inspection and examination procedures, as well as administer training, examinations, and certifications, if specified, as well as Level I and II activities

 02.03 Non-destructive Examination (NDE) Review.
 Because the specific NDE technical requirements vary among ASME Code editions and addenda, the inspector must ensure, that the requirements reflect those specified in the ASME Code of record committed to by the licensee being inspected.
-The inspector should also be aware of NRC initiatives in the areas of procedure and personnel certification such as the ASME Section XI, Appendix VIII and the Performance Demonstration Initiative procedure and personnel certification requirements for UT inspections.
+The inspector should also be aware of NRC initiatives in the areas of procedure and personnel certification such as the ASME Section XI, Appendix VIII and the Performance Demonstration Initiative procedure and personnel certification requirements for ultrasonic testing (UT) inspections.

 Review a sample of NDE procedures used by the licensee or contractor and verify conformance with the ASME Code and regulatory requirements.
-At a minimum, the inspector is to review at least one procedure for each of the NDE methods (i.e., RT, UT, PT, MT, ECT, etc.) performed as part of the licensee’s PSI/ISI program.
+At a minimum, the inspector is to review at least one procedure for each of the NDE methods (i.e., radiographic testing (RT), UT, penetrant testing (PT), magnetic particle testing (MT), eddy current testing (ECT), etc.) performed as part of the licensee’s PSI/ISI program.

 For Ultrasonic Examination;